 The Under-Appreciated New Mexico Cliff Dwellings You Probably Haven’t Seen But Should Visit Soon

-There are a number of ancient cliff dwellings in New Mexico.
+There are a number of ancient New Mexico Cave Dwellings.
 Maybe you have been to some of the more well-known among them, like Chaco Canyon, Bandelier National Monument, or the Gila Cliff Dwellings.
 However, the Puye Cliff Dwellings are an often overlooked gem.
 Take a look.

-Have you been to the Puye Cliff Dwellings?
+Have you been to the Puye Cliff Dwellings or any other New Mexico Cliff Dwellings?
 What did you think?
 We’d love to hear your stories in the comments below.

-What underrated places in New Mexico should I visit?
+What are the most underrated places in New Mexico?

 There are tons of interesting places to see in New Mexico that more people should know about.
 If you like architecture like pueblos, you’ll love the Poeh Museum in Pojoaque.
 It will draw you in with its beautiful look outside and in, as it takes you through history.
 New Mexico is famous for its spectacular hot air balloon festival, and you can explore the world of hot air balloons any time of year at the lesser-known Anderson Abruzzo International Balloon Museum in Albuquerque.